yuanb/dd20emu/README.md

 * I have about 2.25 hours length of Laser 310 data tape.
 They are Demo, Utilities, Games, Basic program I wrote etc. I would like to convert them to vz files.
 Giving they are 30 years old, the recorder I used back then was not a standard data recorder, there is only a little hope.
 [This link](http://www.pagetable.com/?p=32) describes how data tape encoding works on Apple I.

 ## Updates
+2022-02-14
+Known issues:
+* The emualtor is not stable when connected with DD20 floppy drive on the second port.
+* Write is not supported yet.

 2021-02/21
 Ported to Arduino Uno, latest code merged to develop branch.
 Used packed nibbles to store sec_lut value.
 40x8 = 320 bytes.